 Unless you add vowel points, both would be spelled the same way in Hebrew (this is the English-phonetics "John," obviously, not its original Hebrew Yoḥanan), and "John" is a much more common name.
 So it's possible someone just saw it in print and made an assumption.

-The German, Polish and Brazilian-Portuguese versions of The Brave Little Toaster made Lampy into a girl.
+The German, Polish, Brazilian Portuguese, Serbian, and 1992 Czech dubs of The Brave Little Toaster made Lampy into a girl.
 (In the 1st Version of the Brazilian dub she's a Tomboy and in the German dub she's a Girly Girl, with the Polish version fitting nicely in the middle).
 Blanky also counts, because 'blanket' is female in some countries.

 In some countries, the Grim Reaper is female, especially in Eastern Europe where "death" is a feminine noun in many languages.